 Graphs is a tool for viewing statistics on sales and impressions of your products.

-Using graphs, you can create reports on metrics of one or several products, as well as of a category of products for a certain period.
+Using graphs, you can create reports on products or a product category for a certain period.

 To create graphs, use ready-made metric sets or create your own ones.